-PayPal is one of the pioneers of its industry and largely responsible for popularizing the concept of digital payment platforms.
-It’s now one of the largest networks of its kind, with 426 million active accounts in 2023.
+PayPal is one of the pioneers of its industry and is largely responsible for popularizing the concept of digital payment platforms.
+It’s now one of the largest networks of its kind, with 434 million active accounts in 2024.

 Most are personal accounts used for transferring money between friends and family, which shouldn't affect your taxes.
 However, business accounts used for commercial transactions will, especially if you get a 1099-K form.